The above list has been compiled by Harold Cowie WX8641. Copy kindly provided by his wife Glad Cowie, 2017.

 Major Hunt and Captain Cahill inoculated 1400 men by 19 May, however this was extended to 20th May to include 163 men who arrived with Capt.
 Howells as they had not been inoculated in the lower camps.

 There was complete apathy in the camp as POWs worked longer hours, sometimes to 2100 hours in incessant rain with cholera and sickness including malaria, numbers growing.
 The Japanese were hostile over falling numbers of men able to work.
-POWs falling asleep at work
+POWs were falling asleep at work.

 The POWs were to receive a second cholera injection.